markmemayank/wcdelhi-frames/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/ajithrn/wckerala-frames/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/ajithrn/wcDelhi-frames/issues) if you want to contribute.

 ## Support

-If you have any questions or need help with the profile picture generator, please open an issue or contact the WordCamp Kerala organizers.
+If you have any questions or need help with the profile picture generator, please open an issue or contact the WordCamp Delhi organizers.